New Strategies to Improve

 The IPBIS negotiated room rate for this conference is:

 240 Euros/night - Buffet breakfast and VAT included.
-City tax to excluded.
+City tax is excluded.
 Please see terms & conditions.

 Conditions of Payment/Cacncellation/Reduction of Overnight(s) Stay:

-- At the reservation time the hotel will charge on the credit card of the client the 1st night, not refundable.
-The remining balance will be taken at the hotel.
+- At the reservation time, the hotel will charge on the credit card of the client the 1st night, not refundable.
+The remaining balance will be taken at the hotel.

-Please note th/at the special IPBIS rate will be available until July 1st, 2017.
+Please note that the special IPBIS rate will be available until 1 July, 2017.
 Subject to availability.

 LE MERIDIEN VISCONTI ROME